Last Updated on : 2022-02-17 05:43:44download

 ));

 After the pairing process is started, the app continuously broadcasts the pairing data until a device is paired or the process times out.
-To allow users to cancel or complete pairing during the process, you must call the API method that supports pairing.
+To cancel or complete pairing during the process, you must stop pairing.

 // Stops pairing.